foxglove/schemas/schemas/README.md

 ## enum LineType

-An enumeration indicating how input points should be interpreted to create lines
+(Experimental, subject to change) An enumeration indicating how input points should be interpreted to create lines

 name | value | description
 ---- | ----- | -----------